 by approved banks.
 The funding is meant to help retain workers, maintain payroll, and cover rent/mortgage/utility expenses.
 On July 4th, 2020, President Trump signed off to extend the date providing businesses another five weeks to apply for fund through the PPP.
 There is still about $130 billion in PPP funding available.
 This additional funding will allow small businesses previously unable to secure funds under the PPP

 an opportunity to obtain forgivable loans to keep employees on the payroll.
-The application deadline is now August 8th.
+We are no longer taking PPP Round 1.0 applications.

 How it works